Perelandric/Golific/README.md

 ```

 Notice two differences in the above examples.
  - The first one uses quotes around `string`, and the second does not.
-As long as a flag value does not contain space characters, the quotation marks are optional.
+As long as the value does not contain space characters, the quotation marks are optional.
  - The first one begins its flags on the same line as the `@enum`, and the second starts on the next line.
 Either way is valid.

 All flags are optional, and are described in the tables below.